 Market-sizing

-Market size represents a business’s total revenue or sales volume within a specific market.
-It encompasses two primary components:
+Market size refers to the total potential revenue or sales volume a business can achieve within a specific market.
+Understanding market size calculation involves breaking it down into two key components:

-• Total Addressable Market (TAM): The total demand for your product or service.
+Total Addressable Market (TAM): The overall demand for your product or service across all potential customers.

-• Serviceable Available Market (SAM): The portion of the TAM that is realistically targetable given your resources, competition, and market position.
+Serviceable Available Market (SAM): The share of the TAM that your business can realistically serve based on your capabilities, competitors, and market access.

 Why Market Size Matters for Businesses